sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dusk-functions/README.md

 };
 ```

 ####Closure

-A closure happens when you nest a function inside another function.
+A closure happens when you nest one function inside another function.
 This creates a private function.
 The inside functions can then access the arguments and variables of outside, parent functions, but the parent functions cannot touch inside the child function.
 Something really special happens when you return that function inside another function.
 Let’s take a look!

 ```